 These steps may seem excessive if you’re just giving yourself a quick crew cut, but they will ensure your clippers perform better for longer.

 The maintenance kit will likely come with instructions, but oiling the clippers is probably the easiest and most important thing to do to maintain your clippers.
 Applying a few drops on the middle of the blade into the teeth, and a couple on the sides will lube up the blades nicely.
 Turning the blade on will then let the oil set in.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
-The ratings table is first sorted by star ratings and then alphabetically.
+The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

 Face masks will be mandatory in Greater Brisbane as the city enters a three-day COVID-19 lockdown.
 The Queensland Government announced that residents in Brisbane, Logan, Ipswich, Moreton and Redlands will have to wear masks when …– Read more

 Update 14/5/2020: Woolworths is currently allowing customers to claim their 10% discount on any day of the month, not just during the designated savings weekend.
 This makes the offer more accessible to all customers, but …– Read more